 - a.
-All of the General Eligibility Requirements (outlined in Section 6.7) apply. - b.
-All grant applications related to new or updated facades shall be in compliance with the Town's Property Standards By-law. - c.
+All grant applications related to new or updated facades shall be in compliance with the Town's Property Standards By-law. - b.
 All grant applications related to new or updated facades within the Downtown Core shall be in compliance with the Town's Downtown Heritage Conservation Plan.

-4.2.7 Parking Area and Landscaping Improvements Program [New Program]
+4.2.7 Parking Area and Landscaping Improvements Program